chmlee/ream-doc-v2/docs/Toolchain/README.md

 - [ream-core](https://github.com/chmlee/ream-core):
 an experimental REAM parser written in Rust.
-Planned functionalities include emitter, linter, and documentation generator.
+Planned functionalities include encoder, decoder, linter, and documentation generator.
 It may replace reamparser.js as the default parser for REAM Editor if the development goes well.

 ## Planned